Psaproxy/nginx-configuration/README.md

 0 12 * * * /usr/bin/certbot renew --quiet --post-hook "systemctl reload nginx"
 ```

-Done.
-So after that:
+Done 🎉 So after that:
 1. Cronjob will run every 12 hours / day.
 2. Certbot will check if can renew your SSL certs (either can or cannot, it will not prompt any message `--quiet`)
 3. `--post-hook` after all certs are got renew, it will execute `systemctl reload nginx` to reload Nginx.

 # DHParam

 To improve the security, we add the Diffie-Hellman (DH) key exchange parameters.
+The key size which is following your SSL certs `2048` or `4096`.

 ```bash
 $ openssl dhparam -out /etc/ssl/certs/dhparam-2048.pem 2048